Gauteng: Sport

+Gauteng's favourable weather conditions throughout the year make it an ideal hub for sports and other outdoor activities.

-Gauteng is home to many stadiums and sporting grounds, notably Soccer City, Ellis Park Stadium, Odi Stadium, Loftus Versfeld Stadium, Lucas Moripe Stadium, Giant Stadium, Orlando Stadium, Johannesburg Stadium, the Wanderers Stadium and SuperSport Park.
+The province is home to many stadiums and sporting grounds, notably Soccer City, Ellis Park Stadium, Odi Stadium, Loftus Versfeld Stadium, Lucas Moripe Stadium, Giant Stadium, Orlando Stadium, Johannesburg Stadium, the Wanderers Stadium and SuperSport Park.

-Several teams from Gauteng play in the country's top-level association football (more commonly referred to as soccer) league, the Premier Soccer League (PSL), including Mamelodi Sundowns, SuperSport United, Kaizer Chiefs and Orlando Pirates.
-The national squad Bafana Bafana's home stadium is Soccer City in Johannesburg.
-During the 2010 FIFA World Cup, the first ever world cup held by an African nation, Gauteng's stadia hosted many games.
-The first ever FIFA world cup match on African soil took place at Soccer City on 11 June 2010.
+Several teams from Gauteng play in the country's top-level soccer league, the Premiership, including Mamelodi Sundowns, SuperSport United, Kaizer Chiefs and Orlando Pirates.
+The national squad Bafana Bafana frequently play at Soccer City in Johannesburg.
+During the 2010 FIFA World Cup, the first world cup held by an African nation, Gauteng's stadia hosted many games.
+The first FIFA world cup match on African soil took place at Soccer City on 11 June 2010.
 Along with Soccer City, Loftus Versfeld Stadium and Ellis Park Stadium hosted matches in Gauteng.

 Rugby, or more accurately rugby union, is a popular sport in South Africa, and in Gauteng in particular.
-Two rugby teams from Gauteng participate in the Southern Hemisphere Super Rugby championship: the Pretoria-based Bulls, and the Johannesburg-based Lions (previously the Cats).
+Two rugby teams from Gauteng participate in the United Rugby Championship: the Pretoria-based Bulls, and the Johannesburg-based Lions.
 Three Gauteng-based teams play in the country's domestic competition, the Currie Cup: the Blue Bulls from Pretoria, the Golden Lions from Johannesburg and the Falcons from the East Rand.
 In 1995, South Africa hosted the 1995 Rugby World Cup and proceeded to win the tournament at Ellis Park Stadium on 24 June 1995.
 The events surrounding the world cup formed the basis of the story for the movie Invictus.